FixelAlgorithmsTeam/fixel/_drafts/Luminosity-Mask-How-It-Works.md

 ![Figure 002][Figure002]

 The above "Mask Generator" seems to be generating a "Midtones Mask" since the output values for Mid Tone Values is high value.
+Since images are discrete, let's say in the case of 8 Bit image they have values in the range {0, 1, ..., 254, 255}.
+So a *Mask Generator* (Luminosity Mask Generator) needs to designate output value for each value in this range where the output is also within the range {0, 1, ..., 254, 255}.
+If it designate high output values to low input values and low values to the rest it is called "Shadows Mask Generator".
+If it designate high output values to mid input values and low values to the rest it is called "Midtones Mask Generator".
+If it designate high output values to high input values and low values to the rest it is called "Highlights Mask Generator".

+This is the mask generation transformation (Mapping) and basically this is all theory there is to know.

+## In Practice
+So now we know what's a Luminosity Mask Generator is and what is it doing let's try to understand how it is done in Photoshop.

+See https://fstoppers.com/education/how-create-luminosity-masks-better-retouching-111111 for Luminosity Mask using Calculations.

 **2 main approaches, Calculations / Curves [Show they are equivalent]**